 Unsatisfactory Result: Although good results are expected, there is no guarantee or warranty expressed or implied, on the results that may be obtained.
 You may be disappointed with the results of surgery.
-Asymmetry in implant placement, displacement, nipple location, unanticipated breast shape and size, loss of function, wound disruption, poor healing, and loss of sensation may occur after surgery.
-Breast size may be incorrect.
-Unsatisfactory surgical scar location may occur.
-In some situations, it may not be possible to achieve optimal results with a single surgical procedure.
-It may be necessary to perform additional surgery to improve your results, change implant size or remove and not replace implants.
+Asymmetry, unanticipated shape and size, loss of function, wound disruption, poor healing, and loss of sensation may occur after surgery.
+Size may be incorrect.
+Unsatisfactory surgical scar location or appearance may occur.
+It may be necessary to perform additional surgery to improve your results.